Feedback button

 Who can register a death

-You can register a death that occurred at home or a communal establishment (hospital, nursing home etc) if you are:
+You can register a death if you are:

-• a relative of the deceased.
-A relative is someone that is connected by blood, marriage or civil partnership, or by adoption
+• A relative of the deceased (a relative is someone that is connected by blood, marriage, civil partnership or adoption);

-• the occupier of the property where the death occurred
+• The occupier of the property (if the death occurred at home or in a communal establishment);

 Appointments are available in all our offices across Cornwall.